db1996/TaskerHa/README.md

 - Call any Home Assistant service from a Tasker action
 - Read the state and attributes of any entity
 - Trigger Tasker profiles when an entity changes state over a websocket connection
-- Send direct messages from HA to tasker with a custom event (uses websocket)
+- Send direct messages from HA to tasker and back with a custom event (uses websocket)

 Table of contents: